 Stickers also have an accelerometer and temperature sensor.
 They are waterproof, however, extreme weather conditions can impact performance.
 For example, heavy rain can limit the range and very high/low temperature can decrease battery life.

 How to develop an app for stickers?
 What's new in comparison to beacons?

 You can find Estimote SDK on GitHub.
 You can use ranging and monitoring with stickers, just like in the iBeacon standard.
 However, instead of UUID, Major and Minor values, the sticker regions are defined by sticker type (for example fridge, dog, computer etc) and sticker ID.

 It's important to note that in case of region monitoring, there is no limit to the number of sticker regions an app can be monitored for at the same time.
 On top of that, triggers allow you to add another layer of context to your app, based on timestamps and data from the accelerometer and temperature sensor in the sticker.

 Alternatively, you can change the primary packet to iBeacon and follow the same logic as you would with Estimote Beacons.
 Or, set a sticker to Eddystone-URL and broadcast a link to a webpage.
-(Note: Google has discontinued Eddystone as of December 6th, 2018.)
+(Note: With Google discontinuing Nearby Notifications starting on December 6th, 2018, users will no longer be able to receive notifications through Eddystone-URL.)

 How can I adjust stickers’ settings?